-- England Stats is designed, maintained, researched and updated by Davey Naylor, a web and IT specialist based in Hertfordshire.
+- Designed, maintained, researched and updated by Davey Naylor, a web and IT specialist based in Hertfordshire.

-- England Stats has been online since 1998 and is updated frequently with new research and after every England match.
+- Online since 1998 and is updated frequently with new research and after every England match.
 The aim is to try and document the story of the national team.

 - Englandstats.com uses the ELO Ratings system to accurately establish the strengths of national teams against each other.
-Sadly, the official FIFA Rankings are deeply flawed (For example, a team can increase its ranking dramatically by not playing any friendly matches for twelve months).
-Also, the official rankings only go back to 1995 (when they were even more flawed!).
+Until recently, the official FIFA Rankings have been deeply flawed - however a revision of the rankings in July 2018, brought them more in line with the ELO ratings.

-- ELO Ratings have several benefits over the official system, firstly they can be calculated after each match instead of a monthly ranking from FIFA, secondly, they can be applied retrospectively to all International matches since the first in 1872.
+- ELO Ratings have several benefits over the official system - firstly they can be calculated after each match instead of a monthly ranking from FIFA, secondly - they can be applied retrospectively to all international matches since the first in 1872.
 It is based on the system created by Dr Arpad Elo to rank Chess Grand Masters.
+We will continue to use ELO ratings alongside the new updated official rankings.

 - Matches and Caps